syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea><script>
-    // Initializes the RTE with the tools’ value specified.
+    // Initializes the RTE with the specified tools’ value.
     $("#rteSample").ejRTE({ tools: {
                 formatStyle: ["format"],
                 font: ["fontName", "fontSize", "fontColor", "backgroundColor"],